goto-eof/europea-library-server/README.md

 # Europea Library

 A library web application that allows to catalog and download e-books.
+The front-end project can be found [here](https://github.com/goto-eof/europea-library-client).

 (Work in progress)